Membership & Donor Resources

 This February, and throughout our seasons, The Philadelphia Orchestra highlights the artists, organizations, and activists who are working to make our industry and communities more inclusive.
 In addition to this selection of pieces by Black composers, enjoy a Digital Stage performance of Florence Price’s Piano Concerto in One Movement and the continuation of our HearTOGETHER podcast and the Our City, Your Orchestra free concert series.

-Filmed on stage in Verizon Hall, these newly recorded performances feature works by three boundary-breaking Black composers from three different generations.
+Filmed on stage in Verizon Hall, these newly recorded performances feature works by boundary-breaking Black composers from three different generations.

 In this piece, Haitian-born composer and former Philadelphia resident Jean “Rudy” Perrault explores the often treacherous journey many immigrants face as they aspire to a better future for their children.